 There will be chairs provided at the venue so you can rest if you need to.

 Will there be a private area to take my top off?

 Unfortunately there will not be any areas within the gazebo that can guarantee your privacy.
 Please do ensure you dress appropriately and wear layers that you can remove easily, to expose your upper arm.
 Please ensure your base layer is short sleeved and not necessary to remove.

 I have lost my ‘flu invitation, can I still come?

 Please do take care of your letter.
 We will be collecting all invitation letters at the point of having your vaccination.
 This is so we have an accurate record of who has had their vaccination.
 Your electronic record will be updated after the clinic.
 We will have very limited IT on site so it will be hard to print out a new invitation letter and could cause you delays and additional queuing.

 Please do let us know if you aren’t intending on coming once you have received your invitation but please do not call our usual reception number.
-We would ask you to text or leave a message on 07902 230070 to say if you can’t come (please leave your name and date of birth), you can also return your invitation or send us a message via kamp.nhs.uk, in the “ask the receptionist a question” section.
+We would ask you to text or call 07902 230070 to say if you don’t want the vaccination (please leave your name and date of birth), you can also return your invitation or send us a message by completing the Ask the Reception a Question form.